 In addition, if in the case of any particular Tranche of Notes the relevant Final Terms specify that the Notes are redeemable at the Issuer's option in certain other circumstances, the Issuer may choose to redeem the Notes at times when prevailing interest rates may be relatively low.
-In such circumstances an investor may not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as that of the relevant Notes.
+An optional redemption feature is likely to limit the market value of the Notes.
+During any period when the Issuer may elect to redeem the Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
+This also may be true prior to any redemption period.
+The Issuer may be expected to redeem Notes when its cost of borrowing is lower than the interest rate on the Notes.
+At those times, an investor may not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as that of the relevant Notes.
+Potential investors should consider reinvestment risk in light of other investments available at that time.
 Any redemption of Tier 2 Notes prior to their Maturity Date requires the prior written approval of the Registrar of Banks.